jaz303/taylor/README.md

 ## <a name='tutorial'></a>Tutorial

-In this short tutorial I'll run you through the process of creating a package, pulling in code from external modules, and finally moving code to your own module.
+In this short tutorial I'll walk through the process of creating a package, pulling in code from external modules, and finally extracting reusable code to its own module.

 Let's start by creating a new project: